 Generally, dust generates in the process area, so the corridor should be at higher pressure to stop dust flow in the corridor area.

+Airlock in pharmaceuticals is used to transfer the materials.
 It is advised to keep positive pressure in the corridor than the processing or manufacturing area.
-The positive airlock should be there to minimize direct airflow from process air to non-process area, which helps in control the direct contamination in the processing area.
+The positive airlock should be there to minimize direct airflow from process air to the Non-Process area, which helps control the direct contamination in the processing area.

 keep negative pressure inside the controlled area(process area) as compared to the corridor area(positive pressure) to prevent cross-contamination.